Distributed architectures for big data processing and analytics (2024/2025)

 MapReduce

-• How to configure Visual Studio Code on your personal laptop: 📘guide.
+To configure Visual Studio Code on your laptop, follow these instructions.

 Spark